Skip to main content

 If Microsoft CQD ticks all the boxes you need, that’s great.
 It’s built-in, and you can start using it immediately.

-If the green ticks are what you want to be achieving, Teams Calls and Meetings is for you.
+If the green ticks are what you want to achieve, Teams Calls and Meetings is for you.

 Teams Calls and Meetings is now included in your 30-day free trial of Teamwork Analytics.